goto-eof/oh_telemetry_collector_load_test/README.md

 ### Run artillery and make report

-OH telemetry collector load test was developed for testing the application workload in order to allow to make a comparison between the POC in Java and the one in rust.
+OH telemetry collector load test was developed for testing the application workload in order to make a comparison between the POC in Java and the one in Rust.

 The applciations for load test comparison are the following:

 - [oh_telemetry_collector_server_rust](https://github.com/goto-eof/oh_telemetry_collector_server_rust)
 - [oh_telemetry_collector_server_java](https://github.com/goto-eof/oh_telemetry_collector_server_java)

+The test result is under the reports directory.

+A meangfull value is the P95 percentile.
+It means that 95% of all our request had a response time equal or less than the value in the report.

 #### Install packages